harmoniousmoss/qiumi/README.md

-# Qiumi
+# Qiumi - Indonesia-Australia Economic Explorer

-**Indonesia-Australia Economic Explorer**

-Qiumi delivers preliminary insights into the Indonesia-Australia economic landscape—covering policy, investment, and strategic decisions.
+Qiumi provides AI-powered insights into the Indonesia–Australia economic landscape, covering policy, investment, and strategic decision-making.
+It is built using the Swift programming language (Hummingbird) and Svelte, powered by Llama 4 (Scout) on Vertex AI.

-## About

-Qiumi is a web application built with Swift and Hummingbird that leverages Llama 4 AI to provide intelligent insights and analysis on the economic relationship between Indonesia and Australia.

 ## Features

-- AI-powered insights using Llama 4 (Meta)
+- AI-powered insights using Llama 4 (Scout) on Vertex AI
 - Real-time analysis of Indonesia-Australia economic partnerships
 - Industry sector collaboration insights
 - Investment and policy analysis
 - RESTful API endpoints
+- CORS-enabled for web frontend integration

 ## Getting Started